scottfones/CISC615_Oracles/README.md

 This test criteria is also disjoint as the value of an individual test can not be both valid and invalid.

-### Redundant Computation

-There are several opportunities for redundant computation.

 #### Font Validation Tools

 Third-party tooling, such as